Ares-Developers/Ares-docs/new/superweapons.rst

   Switches between two modes.
 If :value:`yes`, the Genetic Mutator will cause an explosion using :tag:`SW.Warhad` and :tag:`SW.Damage` without respecting any other Genetic Mutator specific tags.
-Otherwise all infantry units in range are killed using :tag:`SW.Warhead`, verses and immunities are ignored.
+Otherwise all infantry units in range are damaged using :tag:`SW.Warhead` and :tag:`SW.Damage`, verses and immunities are respected.
 Defaults to :tag:`[General]MutateExplosion`.
 :tagdef:`[SuperWeapon]Mutate.IgnoreCyborg=boolean`
   Whether the Genetic Mutator will not affect infantry with :tag:`Cyborg=yes` set.
 Ignored if :tag:`Mutate.Explosion=yes`.
 Defaults to :value:`no`.